rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 referenced object.
 The site responds with a command acknowledgement.

-All arguments are considered required to be included in a CommandRequest unless they are specifically marked as optional in the SXL.
+All arguments in a CommandRequest are considered required unless they are specifically marked as optional in the SXL.
 If a required argument is missing in CommandRequest it is considered as a serious error resulting in MessageNotAck.
 See section about :ref:`incomplete-commands`.